mgechev/blog.mgechev.com/_posts/2017-09-16-developing-simple-interpreter-transpiler-compiler-tutorial.md

 # Developing the Transpiler

 In this part of the post we'll traverse the AST of the language and produce JavaScript.
-The entire transpiler is on 7 lines of JavaScript (literary!):
+The entire transpiler is on 7 lines of JavaScript (literally!):

 ```javascript
 const transpile = ast => {